 Industry Analysis & Industry Trends

 This industry manufactures transcutaneous electrical nerve stimulation (TENS) devices.
 These machines provide electric currents to the nerves to stimulate them for therapeutic purposes, mainly for pain relief.
-Prior to 2012, industry firms enjoyed robust growth, as the expanding elderly population (who use TENS machines for chronic pain management) provided a growing market for industry devices.
+Prior to 2012, industry firms enxperienced robust growth, as the expanding elderly population provided a growing market for industry devices.
 However, a 2012 Medicare decision to eliminate coverage of industry devices prescribed for chronic lower back pain dealt a severe blow to the industry.
-Going forward, the industry will likely suffer due to both the continued imposition of a 2.3%.... purchase to read more
+Going forward, the industry will likely suffer due to both the continued imposition of a 2.3% medical device excise tax and the industry's increased spending on wages, as companies scramble to create cutting-edge devices to compete with low-cost imports.... purchase to read more

 Industry Report - Industry Products Chapter